kubevault/kubevault/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md

 #### spec.roleRef

-`spec.roleRef` is a `required` field that specifies the [AWSRole](/docs/concepts/secret-engine-crds/aws-secret-engine/awsrole.md) against which credential will be issued.
+`spec.roleRef` is a `required` field that specifies the [AWSRole](/docs/concepts/secret-engine-crds/aws-secret-engine/awsrole.md) against which credentials will be issued.

 It has the following fields: